mjhowell/gst-zeromq/README.md

 ## TODO
 * move zmq context into class (one context for all instances)?
-* add search for zeromq package to configure.ac
 * destroy zmq context on release
 * fix src getting stuck in create() after stopping pipeline.
 * zero copy possible, rather than memcpy() between mapped GstBuffer and zmq_msg_t?